supriyapawar18/Cake-Donut-Website/README.md

 - Admin Registration: Admin should first register by adding himself to database from backend.
 - Admin Login: Using login form, admin can login into the system.
 - Admin operations: Only Admin can perform Add/Delete/get List of cakes & Donuts & manage Orders.
-- Admin operations: Only admin can delete customers who have registered.
+- Admin operations: Only admin can delete/get customers list who have registered.

 ## Technology used in project (Cake & Donut Shop Website)
 - Spring Boot MVC framework *(Backend)*